RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 17 (31/10/2021)
-- Commit "Main Game Draws Stuff!!!"
-    - All code that was related to rendering was moved into the Game Project

 ### Day 23 (06/11/2021)
 - Commit "Game Dev - Grid System"
     - I have started using the engine to create a game